Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space

 is bounded, we eliminate the singularity and obtain

-One is easy to observe that, once we extract the factor $k/N$ from the above expression, the remaining quantity has exactly the same structure with the time derivative of the global relative entropy appearing in the previous subsection, see \eqref{thm1} and \eqref{thm2}.
+It is easy to observe that once we extract the factor $k/N$ from the above expression, the remaining quantity has exactly the same structure as the time derivative of the global relative entropy appearing in the previous subsection, see \eqref{thm1} and \eqref{thm2}.
 Hence we shall simply copy the same estimate, but only make a small scaling of $k/N$ on every $\eta (t)$ appearing before, to control $J_1$ by

-where in the second term of the first line, the factor $N/k$ is due to the scaling of $\eta(t)$ and the factor $k^2/N^2$ is due to extended Large Deviation Theorem \ref{deviation2}, where the upper bound $\gamma$ is rescaled corresponding to $\eta(t)$.
+where in the second term of the first line, the factor $N/k$ is due to the scaling of $\eta(t)$ and the factor $k^2/N^2$ is due to the extended Large Deviation Theorem \ref{deviation2}, where the upper bound $\gamma$ is rescaled corresponding to $\eta(t)$.

-\textbf{Step 2: Estimate of $J_2+J_3$.} As for the rest term $J_2+J_3$, which is no longer self-contained since the integral includes the $(k+1)$-marginal function, we adapt the idea of \cite{wang2024sharp}.
-First we use the symmetry property and regroup the terms into
+\textbf{Step 2: Estimate of $J_2+J_3$.} As for the rest term $J_2+J_3$, which is no longer self-contained since the integral includes the $(k+1)$-marginal function, we adapt the idea of \cite{wang2025sharp}.
+First, we use the symmetry property and regroup the terms into

-where we also make use of the divergence-free property of the kernel $K$.
-Now we first perform a Cauchy-Schwartz argument to control by
+where we have also used the divergence-free property of the kernel $K$.
+Now we first perform a Cauchy-Schwarz argument to control by